IkigaiLabsETH/ikigAI-Labs/README.md

-<h4 align="left"><b>Intelligent and Engaging AI</b></h4>
+<h4 align="left"><b>Meet Our CEO</b></h4>

 <p align="left">
     <a href="https://livethelife.tv" target="_blank"><img src="public/other/apple-touch-icon.png" alt="IkigaiLabsXYZ" width="100" /></a>
 </p>

-Harnesses the full potential of OpenAI's API to offer you an unparalleled AI experience.
-Whether you're looking to chat with a virtual assistant, improve your coding skills, or simply enjoy a fun and engaging conversation, our app has got you covered.
+Whether you're looking to chat with a virtual assistant, improve your coding skills, or simply enjoy a fun and engaging conversation, our ceo has got you covered.
 Thank you for being a part of our community, and we look forward to serving you better in the future.

 # 🔥 Features